-In the spring of 2022, the NCMA will host a Satellite Reef as part of the Crochet Coral Reef project of Margaret and Christine Wertheim and the Institute For Figuring, a Los Angeles–based organization dedicated to the poetic and aesthetic dimensions of science and mathematics.
-North Carolina fiber artists, crochet enthusiasts, craftivists, and crochet beginners can create individual parts of the Satellite Reef, which will be on view in the exhibition Fault Lines: Art and the Environment.
+In the spring of 2022, the NCMA hosts the North Carolina Satellite Reef, part of the Crochet Coral Reef project by Christine Wertheim and Margaret Wertheim of the Institute For Figuring, a Los Angeles–based organization dedicated to the poetic and aesthetic dimensions of science and mathematics.
+North Carolina fiber artists, crochet enthusiasts, craftivists, and crochet beginners can create individual parts of the satellite reef, which will be on view in the exhibition Fault Lines: Art and the Environment.

-- Make sure to label your work, as we will be listing the names of every contributing community artist on the wall label in the exhibition Fault Lines.
+Drop off your contributions during Museum open hours, Wednesday through Sunday, 10 am to 5 pm, at the Membership and Tickets desk in East Building.
+Make sure to label your work, as we will list the names of every contributing community artist on a wall label in the exhibition Fault Lines.

 You may also mail your creations to us: